-Students will learn step-by-step instructions on how to begin a drawing.
-Learn about sighting techniques, negative space, visual measurements and the use of guidelines.
-The class will start by drawing from Xerox copies of flat geometric shapes.
-In each class students will build on your skills and begin drawing from life, both single objects and a still life with multiple objects.
-We will work primarily in pencil and charcoal.
+You will learn step-by-step instructions on how to begin a drawing.
+You will learn about sighting techniques, negative space, visual measurements and the use of guidelines.
+We will start by drawing simple geometric shapes.
+In each class you will build on your skills and by drawing from life and copying, both single objects and a still life with multiple objects, you will learn to see in a whole new way.
+We will work primarily in pencil, adding pen and charcoal later on.

 Concepts covered include composition, design, tone, line, and perspective.

 This is an in-person class which will take place onsite at Fleisher.
 Please review our COVID-19 community safety policies for current guidelines.

 To make our classes and workshops accessible to everyone, Fleisher offers tuition assistance every term so that everyone can join our creative community.
 Tuition assistance applications can be completed once registration is open by clicking here.
 The deadline to apply for winter term assistance is Wednesday, November 23; Notifications will be sent by Wednesday, December 7.

 Strathmore 400 series (or similar) drawing pad 9 x 12 or 11 x 14 inches